arrty/specflow-retry/README.md

     | second  |
 ```

-Adding a retry at the scenario level will re-try the failing scenario
+Adding a retry at the scenario level will re-try the failing scenario:

 ```
 @retry:2